 Geographical Location: Location can impact a student's physical access to the educational resources they need.
 Students living in education deserts lack proximity to public, broad-access colleges or universities.
 Thanks to advancing technology in education, students can now access education online and remotely.

-Educators play a significant role in providing equitable learning experiences.
+Educators play a crucial role in creating learning environments where every student has the opportunity to succeed.
 By adopting differentiated and personalized learning approaches, educators ensure every student can learn – further promoting equity in the classroom.
-Here’s a glance at what promoting equity in the classroom can look like:
+Here’s a glance at what promoting equity in the classroom can look like

 - Accessible Learning Materials